Tighter Bounds for Query Answering with Guarded TGDs: Result statements

 Theorem~\ref{thm:idreduce} will be proven in the next sections.
 Before this, we show how Theorem~\ref{thm:idreduce} allows us to prove Result~\ref{res:exptime} and Result~\ref{res:np}.

 \myparagraph{Proving Result~\ref{res:exptime} from Theorem~\ref{thm:idreduce}} Recall the statement of Result~\ref{res:exptime}:

 \resexptime*

-\begin{proof}[\myproof of Result~\ref{res:exptime}] We apply the reduction of Theorem~\ref{thm:idreduce}, which computes in $\exptime$ a finite set of linear TGDs $\Sigma'$ and rewritten instance $I_0^\lift$ that emulate the original TGDs $\Sigma$ and instance~$I_0$.
-We can solve the $\owqa$ problem for linear TGDs via an algorithm that takes $\pspace$ in the maximum arity but polynomial time in the input instance and the TGDs.
-This can be done either by the chase-based argument of \cite{johnsonklug} or via generating and evaluating on-the-fly a query rewriting consisting of a union of CQs where each CQ has polynomial size in the input CQ and maximal arity of the linear TGDs, and the number of such CQs is polynomial in the number of linear TGDs and exponential in the arity \cite{calirewriting}.
+\begin{proof}[\myproof of Result~\ref{res:exptime}] We apply the reduction of Theorem~\ref{thm:idreduce}, which computes in $\exptime$ a finite set of linear TGDs $\Sigma'$ and rewritten instance $I_0^\lift$ that emulate the original GTGDs $\Sigma$ and instance~$I_0$.
+We can solve the $\owqa$ problem for linear TGDs via an algorithm that takes $\exptime$ in the maximum arity, with the running time of the algorithm being bounded by a polynomial in the input instance and the TGDs.
+This can be done either by the chase-based argument of \cite{johnsonklug} or via an algorithm that iteratively performs query-rewriting to generate a derived UCQ and then evaluate it, where each CQ has polynomial size in the input CQ and maximal arity of the linear TGDs.
+Note that the number of such CQs is polynomial in the number of linear TGDs and exponential in the arity \cite{calirewriting}.
 When we apply this to our exponential set of linear TGDs, we get the desired $\exptime$ bound. \end{proof}

 Recall now the statement of Result~\ref{res:np}:

 \resnp*